sveltejs/v2.svelte.dev/content/guide/01-component-api.md

 At first glance `component.on(...)` and `component.fire(...)` aren't particularly useful, but it'll become more so when we learn about [nested components](guide#nested-components).

-> `component.on(...)` and `component.observe(...)` look quite similar, but they have different purposes.
-Observers are useful for reacting to data flowing through your application and changing continuously over time, whereas events are good for modeling discrete moments such as 'the user made a selection, and this is what it is'.

 ### component.destroy()

-Removes the component from the DOM and removes any observers and event listeners that were created.
+Removes the component from the DOM and removes any event listeners that were created.
 This will also fire a `destroy` event:

 ```js
 component.on('destroy', () => {